 17. DeAndre Swift, Detroit Lions

 It’s frustrating to own any Lions RB in fantasy football.
 So, temper expectations and hope Swift builds on his middling 878 total yards he squeaked out in 2020.
 His saving grace was his 10 touchdowns he managed.

 18. Clyde Edwards-Helaire, Kansas City Chiefs

-Another fine example of a guy drafted too quickly, CEH failed to live up to the hype.
+A glaring example of a guy drafted too quickly in 2020, CEH failed to live up to the hype.
 Aside from dealing with an injury late season, Edwards-Helaire finished his rookie campaign with 1,100 total yards and just five scores.
 We can only hope the Chiefs give CEH more work moving forward.

 Updated Fantasy RB Rankings

 Look for these rankings to be updated periodically as running back situations may change during free agency.
-Also, rest assured, potential top-20 rookie running backs for 2021 may find their place within once they are drafted in April.
+Also, rest assured, potential top-20 rookie running backs for 2021 may find their place within once they are drafted into the NFL.